greggman/HappyFunTimes/docs/unity/character-selection.md

 After that you need to make a controller that lets the user select a character and sends a message to the game about which character was selected.

-I made one by modifying the [htf-unitysimple](http://github.com/greggman/hft-unitysimple) controller
+I made one by modifying the [simple](basic.md) controller

-HTML:
+Relevant HTML in `Assets/WebPlayerTemplates/HappyFunTimes/character-select/controller.html`

     <div id="gamearea" class="fixheight">
       <h1 id="gamestatus">status</h1>